Peer Advising

 - Be recognized as a student leader and positive role model

-- Serve as a vital resource for your peers and enrich the lives of others
+- Serve as a vital resource to your peers and enrich the lives' of others

-- Enhance your resume and develop professional skills
+- Enhance your resume and develop important professional skills

 Roles